TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 10/Numbers 10.8.md

 ---

-And the sons of Aaron, the priests, shall blow the trumpets; and they shall be to you for a statute for ever throughout your generations.
+"The sons of Aaron, the priests, shall blow the trumpets.
+This shall be to you for a statute forever throughout your generations.